qianlim/cosmos-transfer1/examples/training_cosmos_transfer_7b.md

 ```bash
 torchrun --nproc_per_node=8 -m cosmos_transfer1.diffusion.training.train --config=cosmos_transfer1/diffusion/config/config_train.py -- experiment=CTRL_7Bv1pt3_lvg_tp_121frames_control_input_edge_block3_pretrain trainer.max_iter=100 checkpoint.save_iter=50
 ```

-This will update the maximum training iterations to 100 (by default they are 999999999 in the registered experiments) and checkpoint saving frequency to 50.
+This will update the maximum training iterations to 100 (default in the registered experiments: 999999999) and checkpoint saving frequency to 50 (default: 1000).

+**Saving Checkpoints and Resuming Training.**
 During the training, the checkpoints will be saved in the below structure.
 Since we use TensorParallel across 8 GPUs, 8 checkpoints will be saved each time.

 ```